Gamma-Associates-Ltd/meridian-docs/chart-format.md

 ### Line Format

 `lineType` : [String](#line-type)
-> The drawing style for the line.
+> The drawing style for the line

 `color` : String
-> HTML color format.
+> HTML color format

 `weight`: Number
-> Width in pixels of the stoke.
+> Width in pixels of the stoke

 ### Fill Type